 Recommended cable is 8mm Dyneema climbing rope.
-The 8mm Dyneema is rated at 7,700lb breaking strength.
-When stretched out to 100m and the FlyLine hung on the Dyneema expected tension on the rope shall be less than 1,500lb leaving a safety factor of just over 5.0.
-We can include optionally a 180m (600′) spool of Dyneema rope as well as rope protectors and high strength carabiners for rope rigging.
-We have tested the Flyline on a maximum length of 200m with no troubles.
+The 8mm Dyneema is rated at 13,700lb breaking strength.
+When stretched out to 100m and the FlyLine hung on the Dyneema expected tension on the rope shall be less than 1,500lb leaving a safety factor of just over 9.0.
+We can include optionally a 200m (660′) spool of Dyneema rope as well as rope protectors and high strength carabiners for rope rigging.
+We have tested the Flyline on a maximum length of 500m with no troubles.

 Large trees and very strong scaffolding and light poles or other firmly fixed objects can be used to anchor to provided the objects can withstand 300-1,500lb of pulling tension at the rope connection point (depending on cable length).
 The longer the cable length the higher the tension on the cable must be.
-At a length of 150m it should be tensioned up to 1500lb.
+At a length of 200m it should be tensioned up to 1000lb.
 Of course it is REQUIRED that a qualified rigger calculate the cable and attachment loads and rig as required.

 For more information on calculating cable loads please review this page which explains the method of load calculation.

-A wireless microwave video transmitter can be added to allow live viewing of the camera from the operators station (not included).
+A wireless microwave video transmitter can be added to allow live viewing of the camera from the operators station.

 We build these system to order.
 Cost varies but averages around $5,000 for a complete system (without optional gyro or accessories) up to $12,000 for a fully loaded system with gyro and all accessories.
 Flyline systems can be configured and sold as trolley only or a complete system with everything included.
 The option is yours.

-Beginning January 2013 we have begin renting a complete FlyLine system on a per week basis.
+Beginning January 2013 we have begun renting a complete FlyLine system on a per day/week basis.
 Contact us for more information.